hashicorp/terraform-provider-ad/docs/resources/gpo_security.md

 - **acl** (String, Required) Security descriptor to apply. (https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/f4296d69-1c0f-491f-9587-a960b292d070)
 - **path** (String, Required) Path of the file or directory.
 - **propagation_mode** (String, Required) Control permission propagation.
-0: Propagate permissions to all subfolders and files, 1: Replace existing permissions on all subfolders and files, 2: Do not allow permissions to be replaced
+0: Propagate permissions to all subfolders and files, 1: Replace existing permissions on all subfolders and files, 2: Do not allow permissions to be replaced.

 <a id="nestedblock--kerberos_policy"></a>